mazar-farran/hdc_firmware/README.md

 for itself and runs a DHCP server that assigns addresses in the `192.168.0.[11-50]` range.
 The wifi SSID is `dashcam` and the password is `hivemapper`.

+## Build Configurations
+Build configuration is driven purely by the `_defconfig` chosen when using the `make` command.
+The options are:
+* raspberrypicm4io_prod_dashcam_defconfig
+* raspberrypicm4io_dev_dashcam_defconfig
+* raspberrypicm4io_64_prod_dashcam_defconfig
+* raspberrypicm4io_64_dev_dashcam_defconfig

+### Production vs Development
+Development mode enables some extra features in the O/S:
+* A root login with no password.
+* SSH access (again with a root user and no password).
+* A virtual terminal.
+* A serial console on UART0.

+When switching between production and development modes it is highly recommended you execute a `make clean` in order to force a full rebuild.

 ## Troubleshooting

 ### How Do I Find The Target's IP Address?
 If you connect to the target using wifi see the Networking section for the target's static IP address.

 If you connect using the wired ethernet interface then the target will have an IP address assigned by the LAN's DHCP server.
 If you have a console session on the target, then you